About Us

 1983

-The Library Board Purchased a 2,000 Sq.
-Ft.
-Building, formerly the Corps of Engineers location at 501 Railroad Street.
-The street name was changed to the current, Taylorsville Road.
+The Library Board purchased a 2,000 sq. ft. building, formerly the Corps of Engineers location at 501 Railroad Street.
+The street name was then changed to its current name, Taylorsville Road.

 1984

-The library acquired a Bookmobile to provide service to Spencer County's rural areas
+The library acquired a Bookmobile to provide services to Spencer County's rural areas.

 1999